 In reality, only certain types of foreign-originating income is tax-free.
-This mostly includes passive income, such as certain dividends (see below!), royalties, and interest.
-But when it comes to income obtained in exchange for any type of work or service, it’s in most cases taxed at full, regardless of where it originates from, as long as the service provider is a Georgian tax resident.
+This mostly includes passive income, such as certain dividends (see below), royalties, and interest.
+But when it comes to income obtained in exchange for any type of work or service that is rendered in the territory of Georgia and/or by a tax resident of Georgia, in most cases it’s taxed at full, regardless of where it originates from.

-Because of the widespread misinformation, mostly circulated by bloggers and unqualified consultants, hundreds (if not thousands) of foreigners leave their tax affairs unsettled and wake up to a grim reality where they owe 20% tax on all of their income generated while being in Georgia.
+Because of this widespread misinformation, mostly circulated by bloggers and unqualified consultants, hundreds (if not thousands) of foreigners leave their tax affairs unsettled and wake up to a grim reality where they owe 20% tax on all of their income that was generated while being in Georgia.

-What makes matters worse is that most people in this situation could have very easily reduced the tax liability down to as little as 1% had they acted earlier.
+What makes matters worse is that most people in this situation could have very easily reduced the tax liability down to as little as 1% had they acted sooner.

 Important note on dividends: While foreign dividend income is indeed tax exempt in Georgia, don’t make the mistake of assuming that your foreign business operated from within Georgia isn’t liable for tax.
 See Myth #4 below for more details.

 Myth #2: You Have no Tax Liability Until You Spend 183 days in Georgia.

 Many foreigners seem to think that they can come and work remotely in Georgia and that either: